Scaling of the geomagnetic secular variation time scales: Spectra for magnetic field time variation inside the outer core

 Then in complete analogue to \Eq{Fdef}, the time-variation spectrum $\FBt$ is defined by

 and its time average is given in terms of the expansion coefficients in \Eq{Btvsh} as

 Finally, equipped with $F$ and $\FBt$, we construct the magnetic time-scale spectrum $\tau(l,r)$ as follows,

-We choose to time average the instantaneous $\tau(l,r,t)$ in \Eq{taudef} rather than defining $\tau(l,r)$ using the time-averaged spectra \Eq{Fqst} and \Eq{FBtqst}.
+We choose to time average the instantaneous $\tau(l,r,t)$ rather than defining $\tau(l,r)$ using the time averages of $F(l,r,t)$ and $\FBt(l,r,t)$.
 Our results appear to be insensitive to this choice.
-Note that $\tau$ generally is a function $r$.
+Note that $\tau$ generally is a function of $r$.
 We assume the mantle is electrically insulating.
 Then by definition, $F=R$ and $\FBt=\Rsv$ above the CMB and it follows that $\tau=\tausv$ and becomes independent of $r$ for $r \geqslant \rout$.